| SHOCKER NXT TROUBLESHOOTING - VISION | |

 · The most reliable way to guard against this is to use larger paint (if possible).

-· The last-ditch effort to solve this problem is to take a sharpie marker (or equivalent) and use it to physically "blot-out" the outside of the emitter lens, which decreases the amount of light that comes out.
-The downside is that the results will vary depending on the absorption of the marker used, and by the amount of area you cover up, so you must go slow when making this alteration.
+· The last-ditch effort to solve this problem is to take a Sharpie marker (or equivalent) and use it to physically "blot-out" the outside of the emitter lens, which decreases the amount of light that comes out.
+The downside is that the results will vary depending on the absorption of the marker ink, and by the amount of area you cover up, so you must go slow when making this alteration.

 This is what the eye lens looks like before you mark it...